roelmann/buckle/README.md

 has a 'standard' url based logo setting although it is anticipated that this will be updated when the new filepicker setting is integrated.

-In the main body of the page, the standardbs theme replaces the default icons, many of which are hidden by the default bootstrap theme.
+In the main body of the page, the buckle theme replaces the default icons, many of which are hidden by the default bootstrap theme.

 Additional settings are kept to a minimum in this theme (logo, customcss and footnote) although it is anticipated that themes built on this will utilise settings to a great effect in customising bootstrap in future

 The theme provides several css files
-* core.css - which contains specific overrides for the parent css
+* reset.css - which contains specific overrides for the parent css
-* pagelayout.css - the antioch layout css
+* pagelayout.css - the responsive 3column HolyGrail layout css
+* dock.css - the css required for the dock
-* standardbs.css - the theme specific css
+* core.css - the theme specific css
 * custom.css - the final css file which applies the settings from the customcss setting box

 Credits:
 ========
-Moodle_standardbs
+Moodle_buckle
 * author Richard Oelmann http://editcons.net
 It is fully acknowledged that this theme would not be possible without the work done by others - see below

-Moodle_bootstrap (parent theme)
+Moodle_bootstrapbase (parent theme)
 * authors   Bas Brands, David Scotson www.sonsbeekmedia.nl created with the help of:
 Stuart Lamour, Mark Aberdour, Paul Hibbitts, Mary Evans